 SQL is primarily a declarative language.
 Sometimes it is helpful to use procedural code in an RDBMS.
 Examples of procedures executed in the database might be to perform a complex calculation or have a stored procedure before or after an operation such as an INSERT or DELETE.
 Stored procedures are usually proprietary using an interpreted language or compiled 3 GL as a User Defined Function (UDF).

 How is SQL accessed?

 RDBMS vendors usually provide a command-line interface to their database that can be used in a command shell or within a command script.
 Actian provides a Call Level Interface (CLI).
 This is generally useful for Database Administrators and Developers who are setting up a database or doing maintenance tasks such as taking backups or creating database copies for testing.

 The ODBC interface allows existing applications such as Microsoft Excel to use embedded SQL to fetch data from SQL Server and other databases.

 Java applications use the JDBC driver to allow them to access databases using SQL.

 Application developers use Application Programming Interfaces (API) to embed SQL statements into their applications which can be written in C, Python or COBOL, for example.
 Database rows can be fetched one at a time or in batches or arrays.

-The Avalanche Cloud Data Platform provides a web-based query editor to make constructing and executing SQL statements easy.
+The Actian Data Platform provides a web-based query editor to make constructing and executing SQL statements easy.

 Business Intelligence tools such as Looker, Tableau, Qlik Sense and Microsoft Power BI provide visual tools to write SQL statements to create dashboards that can access multiple vendors’ database technologies.
-All these BI solutions can be used with the Avalanche Cloud Data Platform.
+All these BI solutions can be used with the Actian Data Platform.

 What is The Difference Between SQL and MySQL?